 Looking for family activities kids of all ages can take part in?
 Then look no further than a family game night!
 Can’t find the right game to play?
 Check out this list of family-approved games, including everything from card games to games that will get everyone moving and working their motor skills.

 Close your Eyes and Guess Game

+This is a fun game to play to help with your child’s sensory development.
 Just like the name suggests, you take turns closing your eyes for this game.
 Brush a mystery object on your child’s hand and let them describe how the object feels and then guess what it might be.
 Try a feather, piece of fruit, or book.
 This game makes children use their sense of touch in place of vision relying on sensory integration skills to do so.

 Who says scavenger hunts are just an outdoor activity?
 You can set up a scavenger hunt indoors by placing clues around the house and having your little one look for household products for the next clue (they can be simple objects, such as a toilet paper roll, a paper plate, a blue sock, etc.).
 Once they have found everything on the hunt, there can be a fun game or prize at the end; possibly some ice cream, or a fun craft to make.
 And hey, if the clouds part, then turn it into a nature scavenger hunt!
 There are many developmental benefits of outdoor activities for kids and playing in nature.